intel00000/EChem_Auto_Potential_Optimization/README.md

 ### 2. Using a Python Virtual Environment (Recommended)

 It is recommended to use a Python virtual environment for better dependency management, especially when compiling the executable.
+See https://docs.python.org/3/library/venv.html for more details.

 #### Windows